harshilkawadiya/enron_email/README.md

 ### Evaluation

-Use for precision and recall for evaluation.
+Usage of precision and recall for evaluation and using pos tagger patterns .